Iran fires missiles into Israel, Tel Aviv says no casualties reported

 He added: “Israel’s enablers now have a heightened responsibility to rein in the warmongers in Tel Aviv instead of getting involved in their folly.”

-Israel’s air defences intercepted many of the incoming Iranian missiles, Israeli Army spokesperson Daniel Hagari said, reported AP.
+Israel’s air defences intercepted several incoming Iranian missiles, Israeli Army spokesperson Daniel Hagari said, reported AP.
 He said that a few landed in central and southern Israel.

 There were no reports of casualties due to the attacks, Hagari added, according to Al Jazeera.
 He said that the Army did not see “any more threats in our airspace”.